minimaxir/ctrl-gce/README.md

 sudo python generation.py --model_dir seqlen256_v1.ckpt/
 ```

 While generating, you can specify a KeyboardInterrupt to stop generation (Ctrl+C on macOS).
-It's also recommended to clear the terminal (CMD+K on macOS) occasionally.
+It's also recommended to clear the terminal (CMD+K on macOS) occasionally as the entire generated text will be output after each added token.

 You **must** include a control code with each interactive prompt.
 You can see how the control codes are used in the original paper, or refer to the following examples: